International Men’s Day

 Should there be an International Men’s Day?
 (19 November 2013)

 The Commissioner for discrimination against men (21 July 2012) It was suggested that the Australian Human Rights Commission provide some information in their web site to mark International Men’s Day (as they do every year for International Women’s Day).
 The response was this was not possible due to resourcing constraints.
-Five years later there is still no mention of International Men’s Day within the AHRC web site.
+Now, many years later, there is still no mention of International Men’s Day within the AHRC web site.
 A truly pathetic effort from a very gender-biased organisation.

 Fox News: Why are feminists rallying to ban Father’s Day (19 November 2016) Video